Chart Color Schemes

 Chinchilla's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Chinchilla's health metrics are close to national benchmarks, with standard levels of common health conditions seen across both young and old age cohorts.
+Chinchilla's health metrics are close to national benchmarks, with common health conditions seen across both young and old age cohorts being fairly standard.

-Approximately 51% (~4,688 people) have private health cover, which is relatively low.
-The most common medical conditions are asthma (8.8%) and mental health issues (8.2%).
-About 70.5% declare themselves completely clear of medical ailments, compared to 67.6% across the Rest of Qld.
-Around 15.7% (1,455 people) are aged 65 and over, lower than the 18.2% in the Rest of Qld.
-This is broadly in line with the general population's health profile.
+Approximately 51% (~4,688 people) of Chinchilla's total population has private health cover, which is relatively low.
+The most prevalent medical conditions in the area are asthma (affecting 8.8% of residents) and mental health issues (impacting 8.2%).
+A majority, 70.5%, declare themselves completely clear of medical ailments, compared to 67.6% across Rest of Qld.
+Chinchilla has 15.7% (1,455 people) of residents aged 65 and over, which is lower than the 18.2% in Rest of Qld, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health